Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 But what if we make a blog theme based on a **feed**?
 Something like twitter or hackernews or reddit, but without restrictions, and in the form of a personal blog?

 Chronoblog is a theme that allows you to do just that - to help create a more organic and universal personal website.

 **Demo Website: [https://chronoblog.netlify.com](https://chronoblog.netlify.com)**

 This demo is at the same time the Chronoblog starter.

+> Despite the fact that versions start with "0.", I want to make the Chronoblog API as stable as possible.

 ## Table of Contents